-signingKeyFn - the name of the signing private key certificate file.

-aPassphrase - the passphrase for the signing key certificate.
+- signingKeyFn the name of the signing private key certificate file. - pathAndFileForPassphrase the path and file containing the passphrase for the signing key certificate.

 Setting the certificate directories

 Before using the secure backup API to make or restore secure backups, you must set the keyfile directories (keyring), using the Gem configuration option GEM_KEYRING_DIRS.
 This can be set either in the configuration file used by the Gem process, or set at runtime.
 The directories specified in GEM_KEYRING_DIRS are used to confirm there are matching public and private keyfiles for keys used by the secure backup operations.